n1ru4l/envelop/packages/plugins/prometheus/README.md

 })
 ```

-> Note: Tracing resolvers using `resovlers: true` might have a performance impact on your GraphQL
+> Note: Tracing resolvers using `resolvers: true` might have a performance impact on your GraphQL
 > runtime.
 Please consider to test it locally first and then decide if it's needed.

 ### Custom registry